mreuvers/typescript-logging-extension/README.md

 # typescript-logging-extension

 This project is a browser extension, currently for Chrome only, to add a logging tab to the developer console if [typescript-logging](https://github.com/mreuvers/typescript-logging) is used by the application.
 The extension allows to easily change logging levels dynamically and (text) filtering.
-Your application should use [typescript-logging](https://github.com/mreuvers/typescript-logging) in order for the extension to be useful, for details on that project visit the page.
+Your application should use [typescript-logging](https://github.com/mreuvers/typescript-logging) (at least version 0.2.0-beta6) in order for the extension to be useful, for details on that project visit the page.

 ## Installation